The International Association for Promoting Geoethics (IAPG)

 is a multidisciplinary, scientific platform for widening the discussion and creating awareness about problems of Ethics applied to the Geosciences.

-IAPG is legally recognized as a not-for-profit association, has members in 123 countries on 5 continents, and can count on a network of 28 national sections.
+IAPG is legally recognized as a not-for-profit association, has more than 2321 members in 128 countries on 5 continents, and can count on a network of 30 national sections.

 What is Geoethics?